Sukii/OnContradictions/README.md

 ### Discrete versus continuum

-The ideal way of mediating between the discrete and the continuum is by the use of Dirac distributions or the Heavside function.
+The ideal way of mediating between the discrete and the continuum is by the use of Dirac distributions or the Heaviside function.

-Let us now consider Heavside function $H(x,A)$ corresponding to a set of discrete points in space $A$, i.e.,
+Let us now consider Heaviside function $H(x,A)$ corresponding to a set of discrete points in space $A$, i.e.,

 $$H(x,A) =  1 \text{ if }x \in A$$